The Risk of Recurrence

 The risk of recurrence of your primary melanoma increases with:

-The thickness of the primary tumor, with thicker tumors carrying greater risk than thin tumors
+- The thickness of the primary melanoma, with thicker tumors carrying greater risk than thin tumors

-The presence of ulceration in the primary tumor
+- The presence of ulceration in the primary melanoma

-The presence of satellite metastases surrounding the primary tumor
+- The presence of satellite metastases surrounding the primary melanoma

 Developing A Second Melanoma